didiimnida/social_network/README.md

 2. load_schema()
 3. load_data()
 Use "command-f" to search "COMMENT OUT TO KEEP DATABASE" in "main.rb" file.
 Note:  Will fix this in future versions once I am done testing the code and adding database features.
+I am still testing databases right now.

 Visit [Trello](https://trello.com/b/HpjBCWks/social-network) to see the planning behind the development process.